Rajendra Kumar

-Rajendra Kumar Tuli (20 July 1927 – 12 July 1999) was an Indian actor who starred in Bollywood films.
-Starting his career in 1949, he appeared in more than 80 films in a career spanning over four decades.
-He was popularly known as the 'Jubilee Kumar' during the 1960s when he starred in several commercially successful films.
+Rajendra Kumar (born as Rajendra Kumar Tuli; 20 July 1927 – 12 July 1999) was an Indian actor who starred in Bollywood films.
+Starting his career in 1949, he worked in more than 80 films in a career spanning over four decades.
+Kumar is considered as one of the greatest and most successful actors in Indian cinema.
+He was popularly known as the Jubilee Kumar during the 1960s when he starred in several commercially successful films.

-He also produced several films starring his son Kumar Gaurav.
-The Government of India honored him with the Padma Shri in 1970.